decarp0/vscode-json-finder/README.md

 ## Features

-- **Quick Search**: Use a command or hotkey to input a JSON key path and locate its value across all JSON files in your workspace.
+- **Quick Search**: Use a command or hotkey to input a JSON key path like (e.g., `customers.table.header.name`) and locate its value across all JSON files in your workspace.
 - **Navigate to Key**: Automatically open the file containing the key and position the cursor at the correct line.
 - **Hotkey Support**: Bind a custom hotkey (`Cmd+Shift+L` on macOS or `Ctrl+Shift+L` on other platforms) for quick access.